Andy Tijou has been with Epsom Hospital Radio since June 2005.

 What's your favourite genre of music?

-I'm a big fan of indie and rock, it's hard to choose a single favourite band, it would either be The Beatles, Muse or The Stone Roses.
+I'm a big fan of indie and rock, it's hard to choose a single favourite band, it would either be The Beatles, Muse, Radiohead or The Stone Roses.
 I also like most music from the eighties!

 When you're not at Epsom Hospital Radio, what are you doing?

-During the day and sometimes the night, I'm an engineer for the BBC W1 campus (Broadcasting House and Wogan House).
+During the day and sometimes the night, I'm an engineer for the BBC, I spend most of my time in the newsroom, running into their TV studios and galleries fixing responding to faults and other issues.
 I am also a keen photographer, and enjoy going for walks with my camera in one hand and my wife in the other!

 If you had £1,000,000 to spend on yourself and no-one else what would you spend it on?